 … until one was run down and destroyed by the enemy horsemen.
 The other careened around and smashed its way back out of the enemy’s camp, taking the firelock company with them!

 As the fleeing handgunners skittered about to avoid the chariot’s scythes and its draught animals’ tusks and hooves, the rest of the soldiers of the VMC watched as the greenskins withdrew.
-Of course, they reloaded just in case some madness caused the warriors of the Waagh to attempt one more assault.
-Gurmliss watched the greenskins pouring past him on all sides …
+Of course, they reloaded in case some madness caused the warriors of the Waagh to attempt one more assault.
+The goblin big boss Gurmliss, who had cunningly contrived a way to remain far in the rear of the Waagh throughout the battle so far, watched as greenskins poured past him on all sides …

-The VMC’s drums and horns sounded, the handgunners let loose a salute to victory, to be joined by cheering from right across the walls.
-The Meagre Company’s pikemen couldn’t believe that the battle had been won without them having to engage anyone, but cheered all the harder for it.
+The VMC’s drums and horns sounded, their colours were waved aloft, and the handgunners let loose a salute to victory, to be joined by cheering all along the defences.
+The Meagre Company’s pikemen could not believe the battle had been won without them having to engage anyone, yet cheered all the harder for it.

 Battle of the Princes